 Does the Program make any guarantees on returns?

-The Program does not guarantee that your Account will increase in value or achieve any rate of return, or that your Account will not decrease in value, or that the assets in your Account will be sufficient to pay the qualified higher education expenses of your Designated Beneficiary.
+The Program does not guarantee that your Account will increase in value or achieve any rate of return, or that your Account will not decrease in value, or that the assets in your Account will be sufficient to pay the qualified education expenses of your Designated Beneficiary.

 Where can I find a list and description of the portfolios' underlying mutual funds?

 Please refer to the appropriate Plan Disclosure Statement for additional information surrounding each underlying mutual fund.

 What are the income tax benefits associated with the OklahomaDream 529 Plan?

 Federal income tax-free.
 Any earnings on the money you invest in your Account will not be subject to federal income taxes before they are distributed.
 Any amounts in the Account that are withdrawn to pay for the Designated Beneficiary's qualified education expenses will not be subject to federal income tax.
 Qualified education expenses include tuition, fees, room, board, books, equipment and other supplies.

 Oklahoma residents are also eligible for a state income tax deduction.
 The Plan allows up to $20,000 of contributions to be deducted from your Oklahoma taxable income annually ($10,000 for single filers).
 The contributor need not be the account owner to qualify for the deduction.
 Contributions may be made up to April 15th to earn a deduction from Oklahoma income tax for the prior calendar year.
 Rollover contributions are also eligible for this deduction and amounts contributed and not deducted may be deducted in the succeeding five years.
 For example, a $120,000 contribution at twice entitles the contributor to an annual $20,000 deduction for six years for joint filers.

 Are there any disadvantages of the program regarding federal income tax?